igkarlson/impactAirHockey/landing/README.md

 ## License

 This landing page is part of the Speedy Air Hockey project.
-All rights reserved by Igor Karlson.
+All rights reserved by Joanna Kowalczyk.

 ## Support